mnrojas2/DiaBloS/README.rst

 This tool allows external loading of functions by using the block "Block".

 1) The name of the file and main function (executing function) must be the same.
-#) The external function file must in inside the 'external' folder.
+#) The file must be inside the 'external' folder.
 #) The '_init_' function is used to assign parameters/arguments, block type, input/output values and color.
-#) Libraries used to execute that block in particular must be added in that .py file only.
+#) Libraries used to execute that block in particular must be added in that '.py' file only.
 #) There are two examples to help program these blocks 'my_function_src' and 'my_function_mid'.
 #) There are two simulation examples to execute these files, 'external_source.dat' and 'external_middle.dat'.